Perspective | Fox News is pulling out all the stops to promote Trump’s twisted logic about ‘corrupt’ voting

-Eight tumultous months later, the effort to extinguish, or tamper with, voting integrity is at the heart of his last-ditch efforts to claim a win.
+Eight tumultuous months later, the effort to extinguish, or tamper with, voting integrity is at the heart of his last-ditch efforts to claim a win.
 “STOP THE COUNT,” Trump nonsensically tweeted Thursday morning.

 And no surprise: Fox News is pulling out all the stops to help.
 The powerful Murdoch-controlled network, which handily won the election-night ratings war, is giving this evidence-free argument everything it’s got — especially on the prime-time commentary shows that feature Tucker Carlson, Sean Hannity and Laura Ingraham.